cofide/cofide-demos/README.md

 ### Deploy the application server and client

 Now we can deploy the Go server and client and see how they seamlessly obtain a SPIFFE identity and uses it for mTLS.
 With the Cofide Go SDK, it's a simple drop-in complement for `net/http` and it integrates with the Cofide SPIRE instance on your behalf.
 You can even add simple authorization rules based on the SPIFFE ID.
+In these examples, the ping-pong server will only authorize requests from the ping-pong client.

 ```
 $ just deploy-cofide-sdk